 My days were still steady rheumatism management to cope with a child, household and work, my nights quiet times full of pain and thoughts.

-I usually slept sitting in bed leaning against the corner of my room, hoping that my body would continue to produce its cortisol and that the nightly pain wouldn’t be quite as intense.
-In most cases, fingers, hands, wrists or forearms were affected by the painful tearing, rarer two different body parts at the same time.
+I usually slept sitting in bed, leaning against the corner of my room, hoping that my body would continue to produce its cortisol and that the nightly pain wouldn’t be quite as intense.
+In most cases, fingers, hands, wrists, or forearms were affected by the painful tearing, and in rare cases, two different body parts were affected simultaneously.

 If the pain hit, I would, as I was caressing and supporting the aching region, constantly walk back and forth through the half-dark apartment, expressing comfort and courage in my own urgent and steady repetition.
 In tears, I said to myself again and again: